 One-on-one meetings can be notably time-consuming — especially if you’ve got more than 50 employees.
 So figuring out how who you’re talking with and the right cadence of conversations is crucial.

-- With more than 100 employees, this content strategy leader can’t have one-on-ones with everyone.
+- With more than 100 employees, this content strategy leader can’t have 1-on-1s with everyone.
 She holds one-on-ones with direct reports every two weeks, and she meets with peers and stakeholders in different teams and departments across the company every one-to-three months.

 - One leader of a 50-person-plus organization said she conducts one-on-ones with six managers and four or five employees selected at random.
 This gives her a good understanding of what’s going on in the company — and not just from a manager’s perspective.
-The frequency is one a month.
+The frequency is once a month.

 - With a company of about 25 people, one leader said she meets with four direct reports weekly for 30 minutes, and twice each week for an hour with two different employees.
 This ensures that everyone has the opportunity to voice long-range items.